westonludeke/contact_manager/README.md

-### Contact Manager
+## Contact Manager app

-This is a Contact Manager app built as part of the Launch School 239 course.
+This is a Contact Manager web app built as part of the Launch School JS239 course.

 The app is built primarily in Javascript, jQuery, HTML, and CSS.